Password Hygiene

 Even though passphrases can be easier to remember and, more importantly, easier to type in than a deliberately mangled single-word password, you'll still need to keep track of them if you want follow good password hygiene.
 There's several approaches you can take here.

-• The best old school approach is to buy a smallish 5x7 spiral notepad and dedicate an inch or so of space to each web account.
+The best old school approach is to buy a smallish 5x7 spiral notepad and dedicate an inch or so of space to each web account.
 That way, you have plenty of room for notes and corrections associated with each website.
 Use a pencil so you can edit later.
-Jot down everything you'd ever need to know: Username, password, answers to security questions, account numbers, etc. A spiral notebook cannot be hacked so it's actually a very safe way to record passwords.
-Write neatly so you can read it later and store the book in a safe place where kids and visitors aren't likely to find it.
+Jot down everything you'd ever need to know: Username, password, answers to security questions, account numbers, etc. A spiral notebook cannot be hacked from afar so it's actually a very safe way to record passwords.
+Write neatly so you can read it later and store the book in a safe place where kids and visitors or a potential thief aren't likely to find it.
 You can also buy notepads specifically for password storage that has spaces for all the important info.
 Look on Amazon.

-• Save all your passwords in a password-protected Word file (use a passphrase here, too).
+Save all your passwords in a password-protected Word file (use a passphrase here, too).
 Then every time you edit and save the file, print out a copy as well so you'll have a hard copy, in case your computer dies.

 More on Password Managers